harlanc/xiu/README.md

 ##### Push

+You can use two ways:

-Use OBS to push a live rtmp stream.
+- Use OBS to push a live rtmp stream
+- Or use FFmpeg to push a rtmp stream:

+        ffmpeg -re -stream_loop -1 -i test.mp4 -c:a copy -c:v copy -f flv -flvflags no_duration_filesize rtmp://127.0.0.1:1935/live/test110

 ##### Play

-Use ffplay to play rtmp/httpflv/hls live stream:
+Use ffplay to play the rtmp/httpflv/hls live stream:

     ffplay -i rtmp://localhost:1935/live/test
     ffplay -i http://localhost:8081/live/test.flv
     ffplay -i http://localhost:8080/live/test/test.m3u8

-##### Relay static push
+##### Relay - Static push

 The configuration files are as follows: